Table of Contents

 Step 1.
 Integrate your ecommerce shop and send ShipBob inventory

 ShipBob has pre-built integrations with the top ecommerce platforms and marketplaces to easily connect ShipBob’s technology to all the places you sell online.
-Once synced and ready to go, your store automatically sends each new order to ShipBob, where your inventory is stored in their fulfillment centers across different regions of the United States and/or in the EU and Canada.
+Once synced and ready to go, your store automatically sends each new order to ShipBob, where your inventory is stored in their fulfillment centers across different regions of the United States and/or in different countries.

 Step 2.
 Get international shipping discounts